-MySQL user FAQ: How do I add a user to MySQL (i.e., how do I create a MySQL user account, and then grant MySQL permissions to that new user account)?
+MySQL “users” FAQ: How do I add a new user to a MySQL database (i.e., how do I create a MySQL user account, and then grant database permissions to that new user account)?

 Here’s an example of what I did recently to (a) create a new MySQL database and then (b) add a new MySQL user account to work with that database.